Gian Marti

 Email: marti at iis.ee.ethz.ch

-I am a doctoral student in electrical engineering at ETH Zurich.
-My advisor is Prof. Christoph Studer, and I am part of the Integrated Information Processing (IIP) Group.
-In my doctoral studies, I work on multi-antenna (MIMO) methods for jammer mitigation in wireless communication systems.
-Before I joined the IIP Group, I was with the Signal and Information Processing Laboratory (ISI) under Prof. Hans-Andrea Loeliger, where I worked on blind image deblurring and on inverse problems with discrete constraint sets.
-Prior to that, I had written my Master's thesis (also at the ISI, but under the guidance of Prof. Amos Lapidoth) in the area of Shannon theory.
+I am a wireless communications researcher, and I have obtained my doctorate in electrical engineering at ETH Zurich.
+I am part of Prof. Christoph Studer's Integrated Information Processing (IIP) Group.
+In my doctoral studies, I worked on multi-antenna (MIMO) methods for jammer mitigation in wireless communications.
+Before joining the IIP Group, I was with the Signal and Information Processing Laboratory (ISI) under Prof. Hans-Andrea Loeliger, where I worked on blind image deblurring and on inverse problems with discrete constraints.
+Prior to that, I had written my Master's thesis in the area of Shannon theory (also at the ISI, but under the guidance of Prof. Amos Lapidoth).

-I have obtained my BSc and MSc degrees in Electrical Engineering and Information Technology from ETH Zurich in 2016 and 2019, respectively.
-In between, I interned at ABB and at Kistler Group.
-For the duration of my MSc, I was awarded a scholarship under ETH's Excellence Scholarship & Opportunity Programme.
+I have obtained my BSc and MSc degrees in electrical engineering and information technology from ETH Zurich in 2016 and 2019, respectively, and I have held internships at ABB, Kistler, and NVIDIA.
+For the duration of my MSc, I was awarded a scholarship under ETH's Excellence Scholarship and Opportunity Programme.
 I am a recipient of the ETH Medal.
-I placed second at the Student Paper Contest of the Asilomar Conference on Signals, Systems, and Computers in 2023, and then again in 2024.
+In 2023 and 2024, I achieved second place at the Student Paper Contest of the Asilomar Conference on Signals, Systems, and Computers.

 My research interests are at the intersection of fundamental theory, well-principled algorithms, and practical systems.
 In my doctoral research, I have been able to touch on all of these areas.